CBD and CBDA

 In the case of CBD, this is considered to be the most promising if we look into its use for medicinal purposes.

-CBDA, for its part, has been somewhat set aside in these investigations.
+The CBDA, on the other hand, has been somewhat neglected in these investigations.
 However, thanks to the booming trend of drinking smoothies made with cannabis leaves, it has been put back to the attention of the medical and scientific field.

 However, in order for you to differentiate these two types of cannabinoids,let’s get into matter.